Things To Do In Warsaw: Visiting Warsaw Tourist Attractions

 The Royal Way

 The Royal Way or Royal Route leads into the heart of Old Town Warsaw.
 While the entire Royal Way is much too long to walk, I would recommend starting at the Copernicus statue and following the streets down to Market Square in Old Town.
-This will allow you to see the bulk of the city’s attractions.
+This will allow you to see the bulk of the attractions Warsaw is known for.
 So much of your sightseeing in Warsaw can be found on this one path.
 From the Presidential Palace to Castle Square, Holy Cross Church, The Warsaw Barbican, and more, it’s all located along the Royal Way.
 You’d be surprised how many places of interest in Warsaw can be seen along this one beautiful route.

 The Royal Way takes you along wide, flat sidewalks and is easy to walk and wheelchair accessible.